infrahq/infra/docs/secrets.md

 secrets:
   - name: awsssm # can optionally provide a custom name
     kind: awsssm
-    keyId: 1234abcd-12ab-34cd-56ef-1234567890ab # optional, if set it's the KMS key that should be used for decryption
+    keyID: 1234abcd-12ab-34cd-56ef-1234567890ab # optional, if set it's the KMS key that should be used for decryption
     endpoint: https://kms.endpoint
     region: us-west-2
-    accessKeyId: env:AWS_ACCESS_KEY_ID # secret config can even reference other built-in secret types, like env
+    accessKeyID: env:AWS_ACCESS_KEY_ID # secret config can even reference other built-in secret types, like env
     secretAccessKey: env:AWS_SECRET_ACCESS_KEY
 ```